thinkahead/faas-fn/README.md

 doker build -t karve/pi-ppc64le .
 cd ..
 ```
-or use the image we built with the "openfaas-cli build" command previously.
+or use the image we built with the "faas-cli build" command previously.

 We can install using the pi-ppc64le-function.yml if --operator is set during install of openfaas
 ```